unyt-org/uix-template-hello-uix/README.md

 ## app.dx

-The `app.dx` configuration file (an `app.json` file can also be used) is required for a UIX app to run.
+The `app.dx` configuration file is required for a UIX app to run.
 It at least needs to contain the app name.
 The `app.dx` has to be placed next to the app directories (`frontend` and `backend`) in the default configuration.

 # Cross realm imports